Stevens's Model Dockyard was established by William Stevens in 1843 in Aldgate, London England to produce mechanical

 a 4-4-0 #296 The Prince tender loco, a 4-4-0 Britania Tank and a 4-2-2 Bodicea model.
 Early engines were kept simple,

 mounted on wheels, although simple decoration (usually bands of lacquer) was sometimes applied.
-The later engines
+They featured a

 Birmingham Dribbler or carpet railway describes a type of very early model railway.
 It is a bit